KunYi/swtoolkit/README.md

 You are likely reading this file in one of the following two situations:

- #1 You have downloaded Software Construction Toolkit from code.google.com and are examining the contents.
+ 1. You have downloaded Software Construction Toolkit from GitHub (formerly found on code.google.com) and are examining the contents.
- #1 This file was included in some other software package so that the package could be built using Software Construction Toolkit.
+ 1. This file was included in some other software package so that the package could be built using Software Construction Toolkit.
 In this case, follow the instructions provided with the rest of the software package for how to use Software Construction Toolkit to build and/or install the software.

 ## LATEST VERSION

 Once upon a time, this code was hosted at [Google Code](http://code.google.com/p/swtoolkit).
-Now it's been archived.
-There are a number of GitHub clones, but none appear to be authoritative.
-I'm cloning here as well, but I'm updating the README.md to reflect this reality.
+Now it's been archived at that location.
+There are a number of [GitHub CLones](https://github.com/search?o=desc&q=swtoolkit&s=updated&type=Repositories&utf8=%E2%9C%93), but none appear to be authoritative.
+I'm cloning here as well, but I'm updating the README.md to reflect this reality and trying to update to to be more accurate.
+I'll even try to get

 ## EXECUTION REQUIREMENTS